DrTtnk/buddy_metarepo/README.md

 You can do the same runs within a Docker container, same conditions apply, but there is no need for a venv

 ```
+export WANDB_API_KEY=[your-wandb-key] # Just run it once, you can find your key here: https://wandb.ai/settings

 # Local
 nodemon --config ./test_scripts/nodemon.json -- docker local